Sale Save 50% for 3 months | Power your business with QuickBooks Claim nowBuy now

 Does an invoice mean you’ve been paid?

 An invoice does not indicate that a business has been paid for goods or services provided to its customers.
-An invoice is created by a business to notify its customers of a payment that is or will be due to the business.
+An invoice is created by a business to notify its customers of a payment that payment will be due to the business.
 Invoices outline which goods and services a customer needs to pay for, as well as the terms of payment, including when the payment is due.

 A receipt is issued as a proof of payment; as such, you should only issue a receipt to a customer if they have provided payment for a transaction.
 Since a receipt is used as proof of payment, you may choose to require receipts for returns as part of your return policy.